23 August 2018

 on course website

-Course is designed for students who are interested in environmental and ethical issues.
+This course is designed for students who are interested in environmental and ethical issues.
 It is recommended for undergraduate students of philosophy, social sciences, sociology, environmental studies, politics and economics.
+Students from other disciplines are also welcomed.
 Previous studies in Philosophy and/or Ethics are helpful but are not required.

 EUR 990: Degree and PhD students